FBI informant listed as owner of limousine in deadly New York crash

 They were convicted in 2006 and both sentenced to 15 years in federal prison.

 Hussain reemerged as an FBI informant in 2009, when four Newburgh men were charged with conspiring to plant explosives outside two Bronx synagogues.
-Hussain befriended one of the men at a Newburgh mosque while posing as a wealthy businessman and befriended the men before implicating them in a terror plot.
+Hussain befriended one of the men at a Newburgh mosque while posing as a wealthy businessman and then met the other three before implicating all of them them in the terror plot.

 The foiled terror plot was trumpeted as a “textbook example of how a major investigation should be conducted” by then-Police Commissioner Ray Kelly, the New York Post reported.